zdolin/health-agent-lab/README.md

 A prototype for a multi-agent system for clinical reasoning and healthcare decision support, built with AI and web technologies.
 Integrates with FDA data for evidence-based medication information.

+⚠️ **DISCLAIMER**: This is a learning project only.
+This system is not intended to provide medical advice, diagnosis, or treatment.
+Always consult with qualified healthcare professionals for medical decisions.

+## Live Demo
+View the demo at: [https://health-agent-ui.vercel.app/](https://health-agent-ui.vercel.app/)

 ## Technology Stack

 - **Strands**: Multi-agent orchestration framework for complex clinical reasoning tasks